Risk | Vulnerability

 • Use directories and signage: Make sure your signage reflects the numbers of your buildings.
 When a first responder pulls into a driveway, a sign should tell them which way to turn to get to each building, and that should include the building’s numbers.

 • Keep it simple: It can be tempting to use a super complicated numbering system, especially if you’ve got a big campus, but keep it as easy as possible so first responders can find you quickly.
 Identify buildings, floors, and room locations.
-All other values might get confusing.
+Any other information may get confusing and lead to delays.

 Door numbering is an important — but often overlooked — part of any organization’s security plans.
 Often, when responding to an emergency, a first responder will go to the front door, which may not be the best door.